Leaving Certificate Applied

 Eligibility for further education and third-level courses

-A student who is awarded the Leaving Certificate Applied can go on to a very wide range of Post-Leaving Certificate courses (PLCs).
+If you are awarded the Leaving Certificate Applied, you can go on to a wide range of Post-Leaving Certificate courses (PLCs).
 PLCs take place in your Education and Training Board (ETB) schools, colleges and education centres.

 Students with the Leaving Certificate Applied cannot gain direct entry through the Central Applications Office (CAO) system to the universities or institutes of technology.
 Many PLC courses lead to either a level 5 or level 6 award.
 In some cases, you can progress with this award to a third level course in a higher education institution such as an institute of technology or a university.
 You should discuss your options for progression with your course provider.